How can you prepare child relocation from or within Singapore? What if your child has been relocated without your consent?

 Traveling with children: Singapore

-If a parents disregards this law, he or she is guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both (ss 126(5) WC).
+A parent who contravenes the above shall be liable under section 126(5) of the Women’s Charter to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

 Child relocation: Singapore

-- the child’s loss of relationship with the parent who is left behind
+• the child’s loss of relationship with the left-behind parent;

 Child abduction: Singapore